sphinx-contrib/confluencebuilder/tests/validation-sets/restructuredtext/code.rst

         .. attention::

-            Limitations using the Fabric (``v2``) editor:
+            Limitations on Confluence Cloud:

-            - Confluence does not support applying a code line offset.
+            - Confluence Cloud does not support applying a code line offset.
-            - Confluence does not support disabling code lines.
+            - Confluence Cloud does not support disabling code lines.

 reStructuredText provides a `code`_ directive help render a literal block where if a code language is specified, the content is parsed by a syntax